 Known for producing luxury four-wheel-drive vehicles, Rover started their journey to producing unique rides back in 1948.
-In 1990, that’s when the real work began and the Defender graced us with its presence.
+In 1990, that's when the real work began and the Defender graced us with its presence.
 Initially, with a 107bhp and 200Tdi turbodiesel, this was later replaced in 1194 with 111bhp and 300Tdi.
 Since then, the Defender has had many touch-ups and in 2015 we saw several special run-out editions that were produced and Landy recreated the original Series I production line at Solihull.
-Interesting fact, just in case your not already aware, but Land Rover and Jaguar are part of the same umbrella company.
+Interesting fact, just in case you're not already aware, but Land Rover and Jaguar are part of the same umbrella company.

 How Landy names its wheels